Skip to main content

 companion object Companion {

-// Default custom scheme (enabled in AndroidManifest.xml)
+// Default custom scheme (enabled in AndroidManifest.xml and Info.plist)

 const val APP_LINK_SERVER = "wholesale-test-app"